 As important as what you bring is what you leave at home.

 The last time I island-hopped Thailand I couldn’t help to find silly to see people disembarking the longtail boats on the beaches with fancy carry-ons.
 They need it to carry them over their heads the entire beach to where the paved roads start.
 User friendliness level: non-existent.

-If you don’t have a travel backpack, I strongly recommend you getting one for traveling Asia.
+If you don’t have a travel backpack, I strongly recommend you get one for traveling Asia.
 It will give you much more flexibility on the road than a carry-on.
-You probably will spend a lot of time moving around in beaches, rough terrains and dirt roads, all places where a backpack is much more convenient.
+You probably will spend a lot of time moving around in beaches, rough terrains, and dirt roads, all places where a backpack is much more convenient.

 Quite obvious this one, isn’t it?
 You may be carrying your home around for several hours a day, make sure you feel good with it and that the weight is well distributed.

 Because no one likes Rorschach-inspired sweat stains on the back of the shirt.